zeeshan031995/COVID-19-New-Dashboard/README.md

 # Recovered by Country

 The top Chart will also show New Cases, New Deaths and New Recoveries that were last updated on Covid19 API

+This app will help users understand the severity of Covid-19 around the world and how different countries are handling the situation.